AsaHuang-DS/LLM-Preference-Analysis/README.md

 - Python 3.10 or higher
 - Anaconda or Miniconda
 - Git
-- Kaggle account (for dataset download)
+- Kaggle account (for dataset access)

 ### Environment Setup